The physical basis of teleological evolutions: The teleological notion in the quantum domain

 We should eventually take the quantum superposition of all the time-symmetrization instances.
-We can see that, no matter how we evenly share the selection between initial and final measurements, the final measurement outcome, which inherits both selections, is always that of the final measurement of $\hat{B}$ of the ordinary quantum description of the quantum algorithm.
-Correspondingly, its subsequent backward in time propagation by $\hat{\mathbf{U}}_{1 ,2}^{\dag }$ (bottom line of the diagram) is always the ordinary quantum description of the unitary process between the two correlated measurement outcomes, namely the bottom line of Table I diagram.
+We can see that, no matter how we evenly share the selection between initial and final measurements, the final measurement outcome, which inherits both selections, is always that of the final measurement of $\hat{A}$ of the ordinary quantum description of the quantum algorithm.
+Correspondingly, its subsequent backward in time propagation by $\hat{\mathbf{U}}_{1 ,2}^{\dag }$ (bottom line of the diagram), mathematically (disregarding the time-direction of causality), is always the ordinary quantum description of the unitary process between the two one-to-one correlated measurement outcomes, namely the bottom line of Table I diagram.

-Summing up, time-symmetrization leaves the unitary process between the two measurement outcomes unaltered but shows that it is the common (backward in time) part of a quantum superposition of causal loops that describe the behavior of causality along it in all the possible time-symmetric ways.
+Summing up, mathematically, time-symmetrization leaves the ordinary quantum description of the unitary evolution between the two measurement outcomes unaltered but changes the structure of causality along this evolution.
+The single causal process of the ordinary quantum description is replaced by a quantum superposition of causal loops.

-\subsection{Relativizing the causal loops with respect to the problem-solver}
+\subsubsection{Relativizing the causal loops with respect to the problem-solver}

-The causal loops generated by time-symmetrizing the ordinary quantum description of the quantum algorithm, which is relative to the external observer, do not yet map on those logically implied by the sheer existence of the quantum speedup.
-This is because the latter causal loops, concerning the problem-solver advanced knowledge of one of the halves of the information about the solution, must be relative to the problem-solver.

-Therefore, we should relativize with respect to the problem-solver the causal loop of Table III by postponing after her problem-solving action the projection of the quantum state due to the initial measurement of $\hat{B}_{l}$ (whose outcome should be concealed from Alice).
+The causal loops generated by time-symmetrizing the ordinary quantum description of the quantum algorithm, which is with respect to the external observer, do not yet map on those logically implied by the sheer existence of the quantum speedup, which are with respect to the problem-solver.
+Indeed, we should relativize the causal loops of Table III with respect to the problem-solver.
+We should just conceal from her the part of the problem-setting selected by the initial measurement.
+This is done by postponing after her problem-solving action the projection of the quantum state due to the initial measurement of $\hat{B}_{l}$ .
 This yields the causal loop in the following table: